On some geometric representations of GL(n,O): Introduction

 To put things into perspective, we briefly describe the archimedean \cite{james-consta} and quantum \cite{Stokman2} counterparts of the Grassmann representation, see also \cite{onn1,OS} for more details.
 These are representations of the orthogonal group $\mathrm{O}_n$ arising from its action on $\Gr(m,n,\mathbb{R})$, of the unitary group $\mathrm{U}_n$ arising from its action on $\Gr(m,n,\mathbb{C})$, and of the quantized enveloping algebra $\mathrm{U}_q(\mathfrak{gl}_n)$ on the quantum Grassmanian \cite{Stokman2}.
 They all have similar decompositions to \eqref{decomposition}, indexed by the same set $\Lambda_m$, giving rise to zonal spherical functions $e_\lambda^\mathbb{R}$ and $e_\lambda^\C$, which are special cases of the multivariable Jacobi polynomials, and $e_\lambda^q$ which are known as the multivarable little $q$-Jacobi polynomials \cite{Stokman1}.

-In \cite{Stokman1,KS} it is shown that by taking appropriate limits, the multivariable $q$-Jacobi polynomials $e_\lambda^q$ degenerate to the multivariable Jacobi polynomials which specialize to $e_\lambda^\mathbb{R}$ and $e_\lambda^\C$, and in \cite{onn1} it is further shown that they degenerate to the $p$-adic multivariable Jacobi functions $e_\la^F$ which are studied in the present paper.
-Besides the esthetic nature of these limits, in which the quantum zonal spherical functions degenerate to the zonal spherical functions over all local fields, archemedeans and non-archimedeans, they have been used in \cite{OS} to compute the dimensions of the irreducible constituents in \eqref{decomposition}, and no other direct computation is known at present.
+In \cite{Stokman1,KS} it is shown that by taking appropriate limits, the multivariable $q$-Jacobi polynomials $e_\lambda^q$ degenerate to the multivariable Jacobi polynomials which specialize to $e_\lambda^\mathbb{R}$ and $e_\lambda^\C$, and in \cite{onn1} it is further shown that they degenerate to the $p$-adic multivariable Jacobi functions $e_\la^F$ which are studied in the present paper (see also \cite{Haran} and \cite{KO} for the projective space case).
+Besides the aesthetic nature of these limits, in which the quantum zonal spherical functions degenerate to the zonal spherical functions over all local fields, archemedeans and non-archimedeans, they have been used in \cite{OS} to compute the dimensions of the irreducible constituents in \eqref{decomposition}, and no other direct computation is known at present.

 In a different direction, the multivariable $p$-adic Jacobi functions generalize the $q$-Hahn polynomials for $q=|\OO/\m|=|\kk|$ (see e.g. \cite{GR} for the precise definition), which under the appropriate interpretation coincide with $e^F_{\la}$, for $\la=(1^j)$ with $0 \le j \le m$.
-These functions form a basis of $\End_{\GL_n(\kk)}\C(\Gr(m,n,\kk))$, which as was mentioned above, captures the first term in the filtration \eqref{filtration.grass}.
+These functions form a basis of $\End_{\GL_n(\kk)}\C(\Gr(m,n,\kk))$, which captures the first term in the filtration \eqref{filtration.grass}.
 See \cite{delsarte-H,dunkl} for more details on this special case.

 The irreducible representations $\UU_\la^F$ are studied in \cite{p1} in great detail.
 Their precise identification involves the study a wider family of geometric representations of the group $\GL_n(\OO_\len)$ which arise from its action on $\Gr(\la,\OO_\len^n)$, the Grassmannian of submodules of $\OO_\len^n$ of type $\la$.
 Isomorphism types of submodules of $\OO_\len^n$ are classified by partitions, which is the underlying reason behind the appearance of $\Lambda_m$ in \eqref{decomposition}.